Beyond Checklists: The Human Factor in Risk Management

 These are the questions shaping the future of risk management, and they deserve deeper exploration.
 If your leadership team is navigating these challenges, let’s continue the conversation.

-These themes are explored in depth in my upcoming book, Risk Within, where I draw on firsthand experience in the corporate world to examine how psychological safety transforms decision-making, leadership, and organisational resilience.
+These themes are explored in depth in my book, The Risk Within, where I draw on firsthand experience in the corporate world to examine how psychological safety transforms decision-making, leadership, and organisational resilience.

 Frequently Asked Questions